federico-villani/react-ui-boilerplate/README.md

   ... and more and more

-  To cut a long story short, a powerful and scalable set of plugins ready-to-use that will allow you to start a project from scratch with everything you may need ( well... 😇).
+  Long story short, a powerful and scalable set of plugins ready-to-use that will allow you to start a project from scratch with everything you may need ( well... 😇).

   Lerna is already set up to manage, build and run the storybook/UI Library pack along with the app package.
   You have just to create the UI component inside the ui-pkg and then include it in the app-pgk like this: